saw-zer0/Learn-Spring-Boot/SpringFramework.md

     ```
     *Class must be non-final and public*
 - @Bean - declares method as a bean producer
+- @Bean("name") - Set Bean by name when multiple beans of same type exist in the application context

 - @Component
     - Register class as a Spring managed component